ocapn/ocapn/draft-specifications/Model.md

 Any pair of local values that are Equal can be passed to another peer and the respective remote values will also be Equal.

-It follows that, for any local value that is sent to a remote peer and then returned, the sent and received values will be Equal.
+It follows that, for any local value that is sent over OCapN, if that value returns to the local peer through any path through the network of remote peers, the sent and received values will be Equal.

 > OCapN Equal values may be locally distinguishable by other operators